MSFS-Mega-Pack/MSFS2020-livery-manager/wiki/Errors.md

 - Provided `sourceList` manifest doesn't have a `sources` entry (or isn't an array)
 - Provided `sources` array is empty
-- Provided `sources` array is not a list of strings

 ### E005